viamrobotics/docs/docs/architecture/rdk.md

 ---
-title: "Robot Development Kit"
+title: "viam-server"
-linkTitle: "Robot Development Kit"
+linkTitle: "viam-server"
-weight: 1
+weight: 80
 type: "docs"
-description: "The RDK is the open-source, on-machine portion of the Viam platform, that provides viam-server and the Go SDK."
+description: "viam-server is the open-source, on-machine portion of the Viam platform."
 tags: ["server", "rdk"]
 aliases:
   - "/product-overviews/rdk"
   - "/build/program/rdk"
+  - /internals/rdk/
 ---

 {{< alert title="Tip" color="tip" >}}
 For an overview of the Viam platform, see [Get started](/get-started/).
 {{< /alert >}}

-Viam’s Robot Development Kit (RDK) is the [open-source](https://github.com/viamrobotics/rdk), on-machine portion of the Viam platform, that provides `viam-server` and the Go SDK.

-## `viam-server`

 _viam-server_ manages the following: